Winner of the 2016 Award of Project Excellence from the Washington Museum Association!

 for elementary students and our community

-To help support efforts to contain the spread of COVID-19, and to ensure the safety of our visitors, staff, and volunteers, Job Carr Cabin Museum will temporarily close to the public as of Friday, March 13.
-We have suspended our public programming, and are pausing field trip reservations.
-Please check our website and social media accounts for future updates.
+To help support efforts to contain the spread of COVID-19, and to ensure the safety of our visitors, staff, and volunteers, Job Carr Cabin Museum is temporarily closed.
+We have suspended our in-person public programming.

 Thank you for your understanding.